zalando-incubator/autoscaler/cluster-autoscaler/ZALANDO_CHANGES.md

  * All containers in the DaemonSet pods **must** have their resource requests specified.
 Failing to do so will cause the template node size to be calculated incorrectly, and the autoscaler will scale up even though the pods will not fit on the newly created nodes.

+Using this option will also disable the node info cache added in v1.13.
+The cache has some issues, such as not handling daemonset changes correctly, and the template nodes represent much more precise information about what upcoming nodes would look like.

 ## Support for AWS autoscaling groups with multiple instance types